Police academy: An immune-cancer assignment

-In 2020 the world stopped due to an outbreak of COVID19.
-Around the world, journalists and scientists tried to break scientific expressions, such as virus, vaccines, and immune system, into simple ideas that everyone could grasp.
-People worldwide may now recognize the immune system as our body’s police force, that exists to fight invaders, as a virus.
-However, this immune-police force can help to fight not only outside invaders but also inside intruders, such as cancer.
+In 2020, the world stopped due to an outbreak of COVID-19.
+Around the world, journalists and scientists tried to simplify scientific expressions, such as viruses and vaccines, into simple ideas that everyone could grasp.
+People worldwide may now recognize the immune system as our body’s police force, which exists to fight invaders, as a virus.
+However, this immune-police force can help to fight not only outside invaders but also inside intruders, including cancer.

 But how?

-In a very similar way by which the immune system identifies a virus, through antigens.
-These are proteins that are usually not present in our body so are seen as external invaders.
-Do you remember listening about the spike proteins in the news during COVID19?
-That’s it, a protein that was present in COVID19 virus and we used it as a base to produce vaccines, because it is seen by our immune system as an antigen, activating our police forces to fight COVID19.
+In a very similar way to how the immune system identifies a virus through antigens.
+These are proteins that are usually not present in our body, hence they are seen as external invaders.
+Do you remember the spike proteins?
+That’s it, a protein present in the COVID-19 virus, which we used to produce vaccines.
+The spike proteins are detected by our immune system as antigens, activating our police system to fight COVID-19.

 Now the tricky part is, cancer cells, despite coming from healthy cells that we have in our bodies can also have proteins that we usually do not have, for instance, cancer cells can modify the proteins they produce (we have a really cool post explaining how cells produce proteins- What If a Cell Was a city? – The Industry of Protein Production).
 Thus, cancer cells have antigens that can activate the immune system against cancer, like traces that our police forces can follow to find the invader.